neo-project/docs/en-us/node/gui.md

 ### Election

-This function is used to register as a candidate for the NEO blockchain validator.
+This function is used to register as a NEO blockchain validator candidate.

 ![image](/assets/gui_57.png)

-It should be noted that the election requires a huge fee.
+It should be noted that the election incurs a significant fee.
 (The main network fee is 1000 GAS, test network fee is 10 GAS) Please exercise caution.
 The validator function is not available yet, please wait for further updates.

 ### 4.8 Option